 How to Pack Perfume in Luggage to Avoid Spills and Damage

-If you have any small test-samples of perfume, the best chance to use them is on vacations because the small test vial is usually made out of plastic and won’t spill.
+If you have any small test samples of perfume, the best chance to use them is on vacation because the small test vial is usually made out of plastic and won’t spill.
 If you have any of these small, plastic vials lying around the house, it may be a good idea to fill up one with your favorite perfume.
+If not, you can order refillable travel perfume containers on Amazon.
 They’re useful when you’re bringing perfume for personal use during the vacation.
 One small bottle should easily last you a few weeks, which is more than enough for a vacation.